prekshaupatel/Bioinformatics_Projects/Haplotype_Phasing/README.md

 ```

 Here the files are as follows:
-* phasing.py: the given code
+* **phasing.py**: the given code
-* genotype.txt: replace this with the name of the file containing your genotype data
+* **genotype.txt**: replace this with the name of the file containing your genotype data
-* haplotype.txt: replace this with the name of the file to which you want to output your results to.
+* **haplotype.txt**: replace this with the name of the file to which you want to output your results to.
 After you run the line of code, this file will contain the phased haplotypes.

 <h3>Switch Accuracy</h3>